UNIT-Electronics/CH55x_SDCC_Doc/src/source/about.rst

 =====

 This is an excellent guide for beginner programmers, focused on using the SDCC compiler in both Windows and Linux environments.
+SDCC is a free and open-source compiler for the C programming language, which is widely used in embedded systems development.
 Here, you can find excellent references and examples along with comprehensive documentation focusing on developing technology for embedded systems.
 This course covers everything from installation and setting up the compiler to managing project dependencies and developing code.
 It's a valuable resource that will guide you through the development process using high-quality technology, ensuring long-lasting and robust projects.

 .. _ch552: